I want to…

-Most credit cards are granted solely on your credit history, income, and a promise to repay what you purchase on the card.
-The credit card issuer doesn’t require any upfront payments before they will approve your credit card applications.
+Most credit cards are granted solely on your credit history, income and a promise to repay what you purchase on the card.
+The credit card issuer doesn’t require any upfront payments before they will approve your credit card application.
 Even annual fees are billed to your account rather than being due before you can open the card.

 A secured credit card, on the other hand, requires a security deposit to be made against the credit limit for the card.
 The credit limit is usually equal to the amount of the security deposit.
 If you make a $500 security deposit, for example, you will have a $500 credit limit.

 Besides the security deposit, your secured credit card behaves just like a regular credit card.
 Your purchases are charged against the credit limit and you’re required to make at least the minimum payment each month.
 Your security deposit is held in case you default on your payments.
 As long as you pay as agreed, your security deposit will be returned to you.

 Compare secured credit cards

 - If the provider quotes a different rate to the one above please let us know